 Of this wise old fag’s bemusement-

-Walking pneumonia reverent at a recent ceremony.
+Walking pneumonia standing reverent at this ceremony.

 Don’t tell

-Of mussed musings and a muffled guffaw ‘fore that Unknown Soldier.
+Of mussed musings ‘fore our Unknown Soldier!

 Pouf.gif